-March 31, 2023 C Corporate Bond Type 2020 Unsecured Corporate Bonds, Phase I 2020 Unsecured Subordinated Corporate Bonds, Phase II 2020 Unsecured Corporate Bonds, Phase II Issue date May 20, 2020 November 30, 2020 November 30, 2020 Denomination NT\$1,000,000 NT\$1,000,000 NT\$1,000,000 Issuin g and transaction location N/A N/A N/A Issue price Issue by denomination Issue by denomination Issue by denomination Total price NT\$2,400,000,000 NT\$1,500,000,000 NT\$4,500,000,000 Coupon rate 0.95%, fixed 1.25%, fixed 1.50%, fixed Tenor 15 year Maturity: May 20, 2035 10 years Maturity: November 30, 2030 15 years Maturity: November 30, 2035 Guarantee agency None None None Consignee Trust Department, Taishin International Bank Trust Department, Taishin International Bank Trust Department, Taishin International Bank Ur nderwriting institution KGI Securities Co., Ltd. and KGI Bank Co., Ltd. KGI Securities Co., Ltd. KGI Securities Co., Ltd. Certified lawyer Lotus International Law Office LCS & Partners LCS & Partners CPA Deloitte & Touche Deloitte & Touche Deloitte & Touche Repayment method Repayment in lump sum upon maturity Repayment in lump sum upon maturity Repayment in lump sum upon maturity Outstanding principal NT\$2,400,000,000 NT\$1,500,000,000 NT\$4,500,000,000 Terms of redemption or advance repayment None None None Restrictive clause None If the payment of interest or the repayment of principal for the bond causes the financial holding company's group capital adequacy ratio to fall below the minimum requirement, the payment of interest or the repayment of principal shall be deferred.
+March 31, 2023 Corporate Bond Type 2020 Unsecured Corporate Bonds, Phase I 2020 Unsecured Subordinated Corporate Bonds, Phase II 2020 Unsecured Corporate Bonds, Phase II Issue date May 20, 2020 November 30, 2020 November 30, 2020 Denomination NT\$1,000,000 NT\$1,000,000 NT\$1,000,000 Issuing and transaction location N/A N/A N/A Issue price Issue by denomination Issue by denomination Issue by denomination Total price NT\$2,400,000,000 NT\$1,500,000,000 NT\$4,500,000,000 Coupon rate 0.95%, fixed 1.25%, fixed 1.50%, fixed Tenor 15 year Maturity: May 20, 2035 10 years Maturity: November 30, 2030 15 years Maturity: November 30, 2035 Guarantee agency None None None Consignee Trust Department, Taishin International Bank Trust Department, Taishin International Bank Trust Department, Taishin International Bank Underwriting institution KGI Securities Co., Ltd. and KGI Bank Co., Ltd. KGI Securities Co., Ltd. KGI Securities Co., Ltd. Certified lawyer Lotus International Law Office LCS & Partners LCS & Partners CPA Deloitte & Touche Deloitte & Touche Deloitte & Touche Repayment method Repayment in lump sum upon maturity Repayment in lump sum upon maturity Repayment in lump sum upon maturity Outstanding principal NT\$2,400,000,000 NT\$1,500,000,000 NT\$4,500,000,000 Terms of redemption or advance repayment None None None Restrictive clause None If the payment of interest or the repayment of principal for the bond causes the financial holding company's group capital adequacy ratio to fall below the minimum requirement, the payment of interest or the repayment of principal shall be deferred.
 Interest or the repayment of principal (interests may be accumulated, interests on interest and the repayment of principal rollovers to be calculated at coupon rates) may be paid only when the aforementioned ratio meets the minimum requirement.
 If the payment of interest or the repayment of principal for the bond causes the financial holding company's group capital adequacy ratio to fall below the minimum requirement, the payment of interest or the repayment of principal shall be deferred.
 Interest or the repayment of principal (interests may be accumulated, interests on interest and the repayment of principal rollovers to be calculated at coupon rates) may be paid only when the aforementioned ratio meets the minimum requirement.
-Whether r included as eligible capital No Yes Yes f credit rating agency, rating rating of corporate bonds None Taiwan Ratings October 20, 2020 twA- None Other rights attached As of the printing date of this annual report, converted amount of (exchanged or subscribed) ordinary shares, GDRs or other securities None None None Issuance and conversion (exchange or subscription) method None None None subscripti dilutio and conversion, exchange or on method, issuing condition on, and impact on existing shareholders' equity None None None Transfer agent None None None · · · · · · · · · · · · · · · · · · ·
+Whether included as eligible capital No Yes Yes Name of credit rating agency, rating date, rating of corporate bonds None Taiwan Ratings October 20, 2020 twA- None Other rights attached None None None (exchange or subscription) method None None None Issuance and conversion, exchange or subscription method, issuing condition dilution, and impact on existing shareholders' equity None None None Transfer agent None None None